evowilliamson/java-streams/README.md

 You will need to install Graphviz on your system in order to render generated **dot** source code by the Python Graphviz library.
 Get it [here](https://pypi.org/project/graphviz/).

 ### Virtual environment
-It's advisable to create a Python virtual environment for this open-source project, as you don't want other projct
+It's advisable to create a Python virtual environment for this open-source project, as you don't want other libraries to cause dependency issue in this project.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjAwMjU1NDAsOTE4Mzc3NDY0LDkzMj
+eyJoaXN0b3J5IjpbMTAyMTEwODIzNyw5MTgzNzc0NjQsOTMyOT
-k0MjcxOCwxMDYwMTQyMzc5LDE2OTE2MTU5NjhdfQ==
+QyNzE4LDEwNjAxNDIzNzksMTY5MTYxNTk2OF19
 -->